 Excel is the original rapid application development tool.
-Developers can do unholy things to get a job done without code, or perhaps with just a smattering of VBA.
+Developers can do unholy things to get the job done with no code, or perhaps with just a smattering of VBA.
 Long term, these solutions can end up brittle and hard to extend.

-What if there was an easy way of leveraging the speed of the C API, safely exposed through a fast, yet simple scripting language, with no dependency hell or unfamiliar development environment?
+What if there was an easy way of leveraging the speed of the C API, safely exposed through a fast, yet simple scripting language, with no dependency hell or unfamiliar tooling?

 Hello, xllify